Innovation and collaborative, synchronized program management for new programs

 A group was formed to evaluate AFCC’s future PLM requirements.
-The major outcome of the group’s efforts was that Siemens PLM Software’s Teamcenter® software was selected for PLM because it had the most up-to-date and complete solution and it would integrate better with the different versions of Teamcenter software that were already in use at both of AFCC’s parent companies.
+The major outcome of the group’s efforts was that Siemens Digital Industries Software’s Teamcenter® software was selected for PLM because it had the most up-to-date and complete solution and it would integrate better with the different versions of Teamcenter software that were already in use at both of AFCC’s parent companies.

 Using Teamcenter enabled AFCC to significantly improve the integration between its CAD and PLM systems, upgrade its ability to visualize complex 3D models, enhance its configuration management capabilities and generate bills of materials (BOMs) for downstream users in manufacturing, purchasing and production.